At Nest, we take your privacy seriously.

 - Technical information from the device

-Information input during setup: When you install the Nest Learning Thermostat, you’ll be asked several questions about your home to help create an initial program of temperature settings.
-For example, we’ll ask questions like, “Is Nest located in a home or business?”.
-We’ll also ask for your postal or zip code so that Nest can retrieve weather information for your neighborhood.
+Information input during setup: When you install the Nest Learning Thermostat, you’ll be asked several questions in order to help us create an initial program of temperature settings that will keep you comfortable.
+For example, we’ll ask questions like whether your thermostat is located in a home or a business.
+We’ll also ask for your postal or ZIP code so that Nest can for example retrieve weather information for your neighborhood.
 In addition, the Nest Learning Thermostat pulls information directly from your heating and cooling (HVAC) system to learn its capabilities – such as if it has heating and cooling or is a heating-only system.
 Answering these questions helps us to set up an initial program that will keep you comfortable.

 Environmental data from the Nest Learning Thermostat’s sensors: We collect data from several sensors built into the Nest Learning Thermostat.
 These sensors collect data such as current temperature, humidity and ambient light in the room.
 They can also sense whether something in the room is moving.
-By recording this information, the Nest Learning Thermostat can make you comfortable when you are at home and save energy when you are away.
+This helps your Nest Learning Thermostat keep you comfortable when you are at home and save energy when you are away.
 For example, if the Nest Learning Thermostat senses a light being switched on or that you’ve entered the room after an extended period of time, it can adjust the setting to a preferred temperature, based on an assumption that you’ve just woken up or returned home.
 Similarly, if the light goes off or no one is moving in the room, the Nest Learning Thermostat may turn the temperature down sometimes to save you energy.

-Heating and cooling usage information: Every time your system turns on and off, the Nest Learning Thermostat records the time and duration during which it was on in order to offer you features such as usage history.
+Heating and cooling usage information: Every time your system turns on and off, Nest records the time and duration during which your system was on in order to offer you features such as usage history.

 Technical information from the device: In order to improve your experience over time and help troubleshoot any problem you may encounter with the Nest Learning Thermostat, we record your Nest Learning Thermostat model and serial number, software version, and technical information such as battery charge level.